11th Airborne Division Activation Ceremony

-The newly uncased 2nd Brigade colors signify the activation of the 2nd Brigade Combat Team, 11th Airborne Division at Pershing Parade Field, Joint Base Elmendorf-Richardson, Alaska on June 6, 2022.
-The activation returns the historic 11th Airborne Division to an active Army role, focusing on operations in extreme cold weather and mountainous high-altitude environments.
-(U.S. Air Force photo by Sheila deVera)
+The 4th Brigade Combat Team, 25th Infantry Division reflags to the 2nd Brigade Combat Team, 11th Airborne Division at Pershing Parade Field, Joint Base Elmendorf-Richardson, Alaska on June 6, 2022.
+The activation of the division maintains the Army’s competitive advantage in the Arctic region, focusing on operations in extreme cold weather and mountainous high-altitude environments.
+(U.S. Army photo by Rachel Napolitan)

 |Date Taken: